PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 # Basic Functionality

-The VentMon plugs into an airway and measure flow and absolute and differential pressure within the airway approximately 25 times a second.
+The VentMon plugs into an airway and measures flow and absolute and differential pressure within the airway approximately 25 times a second.
 It measures oxygen, humidity, and temperature within the airway and in the ambient air approximately once a minute.